Intake Forms for Behavioral Health Practice

 Table of Contents

-Intake Process in Counseling
+Intake Process for Counseling

 What is the intake process in counseling?
 Many times, a therapist speaks with their client through email or over the phone before their initial session.
 Through this discussion with the client, you probably have an idea of the symptoms that this client is experiencing.
 Often, they'll inform you about the specific reason or reasons they're looking for help.